-In the previous post, we discussed why more organizations are moving their phone systems to the cloud and what to look for in a cloud phone system.
+In a previous post, we discussed why more organizations are moving their phone systems to the cloud and what to look for in a cloud phone system.
 More than cost savings, a cloud phone system offers more control and flexibility, simpler management, the ability to add or remove users and services as needed, access to advanced features and applications, and built-in redundancy and disaster recovery.

 Despite the benefits, adopting a cloud phone system is not a risk-free proposition.
 Implementing and using a cloud service is relatively simple, but aligning a cloud phone system with business operations and goals to maximize ROI is a complex process that requires a well-defined plan.